LimingXLiming/JiangLiming/_pages/About.md

 #### Academic Posts
 * Program Leader of MSc Fire and Safety Engineering.
-* Vice Director of Tongji University International Joint Research Laboratory on Fire Safety Engineering.
+* Vice Director of International Joint Research Laboratory on Fire Safety Engineering (based in Tongji University).
 * Member of Professional Committee of Structural Fire Engineering, The Architectural Society of China.
 * Member of Technical Committee of The Code of Practice for Fire Safety in Buildings, Hong Kong Building Department.
 * Member of Education Committee of International Association for Fire Safety Science.